This Baked Ziti is a classic comfort food filled with pasta, homemade bolognese, and tons of ooey gooey cheese.

 You can use ground beef, ground pork, italian sausage, ground turkey, or even ground chicken in this baked ziti.

-I love to use my healthy turkey bolognese for this recipe, but I swap the turkey for beef to keep it slightly more traditional.
+I love to use my spaghetti bolognese for this recipe.
 It’s super easy (just 15 minutes of prep) and adds so much texture and flavor to the casserole!
 Definitely worth the bit of extra time it takes to whip up. 🙂

 However, if homemade bolognese isn’t your thing, feel free to pair any ground meat (Italian sausage, ground beef, ground chicken, etc.) with your favorite red sauce and some extra Italian seasoning!